Ru-Pirie/Industrial-Cadets-2021/README.md

 2. In order to run the programs contained you will need to have python 3 installed as well as nodejs.
 They can be downloaded [HERE](https://nodejs.org/en/) and [HERE](https://www.python.org/downloads/)

 3. Open 2 terminal windows and navigate to where the the program is located.
-You will need to in the directory called `/server` run `npm i express multer` and in the directory `/door` run `pip install requests` before they will run.
+You will need to in the directory called `/server` run `npm i express multer body-parser` and in the directory `/door` run `pip install requests` before they will run.

 4. Once all of the terminals are open you should have the following:
     - One terminal in `/Industrial-Cadets-2021/door`